Vector Theory of Gravity: Basic gravitational experiments

-The expression for the energy of particles moving with the speed of light (photons) takes the form (\ref{ex2}), but without taking into account the Newtonian interaction.
-The last term in (\ref{ex2}) can be written as $\frac{\gamma MJ^2}{\varepsilon r^3}$, where $\varepsilon$ is a photon frequency.
-Therefore for unbound orbit with mass of photon $m=0$ we have:
+The expression for the energy of particlesmoving with the speed of light (photons) has the form (\ref{ex3}) but excluding the Newtonian interaction.
+The last term in (\ref{ex3}) can be written as $\frac{\gamma MJ^2}{\varepsilon r^3}$, where $\varepsilon$ is the photon frequency.
+Therefore for an unbound orbit, with the photon mass $m=0$ we have:

-where $b=\frac{\varepsilon J^2}{Ac^2}$ - aiming parameter.
-Therefore for the ray, going by edge of Sun $\Delta\alpha=1,75^{\prime\prime}$.
-The given results for offset a perihelion and angle of deflection of light, got within the framework of vector theory gravitation field comply with similar results, got in the General theory of relativity \cite{2,3} and are confirmed experimental \cite{1}.

-Also possible note that in givenned theory, either as in JTR exists the so-called effect of red offset, appearing when removing the photons from massive objects.